Be-The-Bert/afternoon-workshop-guide/README.md

 ## Schedule
 The exact schedule you decide on will depend on your cohort.
 Variables to keep in mind are the number of students you have and how well they engage in large groups.
-No matter what schedule you decide on allow for some short breaks between.
+No matter what schedule you decide on, allow for some short breaks between (15 min. seems to be a good length).
+It is also wise to follow a new concept workshop with a review workshop or vice versa to prevent overloading the students with completely new concepts.
+Also if you have a workshop that will run long pair it with a shorter workshop to help avoid fatigue.

 ### Workshop Division
 * 4 Mentors - Each mentor should take a class
 * 3 Mentors - Each mentor should take a class.
 If you want to have four workshops one mentor will double up or you may be able to grab one of the other mentors if you desire their expertise
 * 2 Mentors - Each mentor should take at least one class, or both double up to fill the schedule

 ### Examples
 26 Students
 * Four workshops total, taught by four mentors